 Medical treatment facilities in the Galapagos are limited and if you require emergency treatment, you will be transferred to the mainland.
 For scuba divers, hyperbaric chambers are available in Ecuadorian Navy Base (San Eduardo) in Guayaquil,

-This disease is common to Latin America and can occur throughout the year – but is more prevalent during the wet season (January to September).
+This disease is common in Latin America and can occur throughout the year – but is more prevalent during the wet season (January to September).

 Symptoms of dengue fever usually begin seven to 10 days after being bitten and include high fever with aching joints and bones and a headache.
 If you develop these symptoms, you should seek medical treatment.